CookyNdi/osu-mod/README.md

 ## Questions / Feedback / Contribution

 If you have any questions about This Project or want to contribute by submitting ideas, feel free to ask me in in osu [CookyNdi](https://osu.ppy.sh/users/16983379) or you can add my discord **cookyndi**.

+## Facts
+- This Website run in my personal vercel
+- For database i'm using supabase free tier

 <details>
   <summary>Not Important</summary>